 Expository Hairstyle Change: This happens to her in episode 5 of Zero.
 Her hair grew a bit longer in Saga and Sin.
 This image◊ shows side by side comparisons of her by 7 years.
 Notice the change in the art style as well.

-Genki Girl: In the TV series and first 2 OVAs, to a lesser extent.
+Genki Girl: In the TV series and first 2 OVAs, she appears to be cheerful and at times cheer for Hayato in the TV series.

 Get a Hold of Yourself, Man!: She gives this to Hayato in EP 35 of the TV series after he gets hysterical over trying to destroy Asurada for causing his friend Johji to be injured and retire from Cyber Formula.